 - wire baskets

-Be creative stop in at second hand shops, car boot/ garage sales and charity shops.
-Always bargains to be had.
+Be creative: stop in at second-hand shops, car boot or garage sales and charity shops.
+There are always bargains to be had.

 All you need to get started: